sys-bio/tellurium/docs/antimony.rst

 Events are discontinuities in model simulations that change the definitions of one or more symbols at the moment when certain conditions apply.
-The condition is expressed as a boolean formula, and the definition changes are expressed as assignments, using the keyword 'at' and the following syntax:
+The condition is expressed as a boolean formula, and the definition changes are expressed as assignments, using the keyword ‘at’ and the following syntax:

 ::